Curriculum Vitae

 COURSE INSTRUCTOR, University of Miami

-Cultural Diversity in Psychology (co-instructor with Dr. Omari Keeles)
+Cultural Diversity in Psychology (co-instructor with Dr. Omari Keeles; Fall 2022)

 - - -